 - 4 large eggs

-- 1 cup Parmesan, Asiago or Romano cheese any combination can be used
+- 1 cup Asiago or Romano cheese or Parmesan or any combination

 - 2 cups mozzarella cheese shredded and divided